kera-cudmore/django-introduction/README.md

 ## Deploying to Heroku

+**NOTE**

+This section needs updating to use ElephantSQL rather than postgres add-on in heroku

 ### Updating the Database

 While in deployment we have been using a development database, but this can't be used with Heroku.
 We will therefore need to use an add-on for heroku to allow us to use a Postgres database.
 We want to use postgres as it is a server based database which is preferable to herokus database which is ephemeral file system (this means it is wiped and rebuilt).
 By using a server based database it will survive even if the application server is destroyed.